Author, Andrew Gibson

 Think about it from the buyer’s point of view.

-Firstly, they don’t want a bunch of work to do after they move in.
 They certainly don’t want to be thinking about needing to find a local plumber, electrician, or builder when they are already feeling a lot poorer having forked out a lot of money to buy your property.

 Secondly, if they spot that you haven’t bothered to fix the obvious things, it will also give the impression there are a lot of other things that need doing too.
+They’re normally right about that too!

 In most situations, the seller will have better local knowledge of Spain than the buyer as they have lived in or visited the area for many years.
 So it makes sense for the seller to get things fixed rather than a buyer who will overestimate the cost of repairs or even pull out of the deal altogether.